chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 #### Recruitment of subjects

-A total of 11 subjects were recruited in this experiment, 6 women and 5 men.
+A total of 11 subjects were recruited, 6 women and 5 men.
 All 11 subjects have used smart phones for more than 5 years.
-There are no discomforts in the hands, and the dominant hand is the right hand.
+There are no discomforts in the hands.
+They are all right-handed.

 #### Experiment 1